 PART 2.
-DETERRENCE OF RUSSIAN HARD AND SOFT POWER THROUGH SANCTIONS AND ECONOMIC SUPPORT OF UKRAINE
+DETERRING RUSSIA'S HARD AND SOFT POWER THROUGH SANCTIONS AND ECONOMIC SUPPORT OF UKRAINE

 In order to undermine Russia's ability to continue its aggression in Europe and beyond, the EU gradually introduced a wide range of sanctions, targeting its financial, commercial, transport, energy, and media sectors.
 Financial sanctions include freezing the Russian Central Bank's assets (while they should be ultimately confiscated for Ukraine's recovery), prohibiting financing of the Russian government, excluding some Russian banks from the SWIFT system, banning crypto and trust services, and barring Russia from EU public contracts and funds.
 Commercial measures encompass bans on exporting dual-use goods, advanced technologies, and equipment for Russia's industrial and defense capacities, as well as prohibitions on importing key revenue-generating goods like iron, steel, gold, and diamonds.
 Transit bans and restrictions on re-exporting sanctioned goods to third countries have also been implemented.
+Russian aircraft and freight operators are barred from EU airspace and ports, with restrictions on private flights and maritime activities.